simalexan/s3-lambda-markdown-to-html-s3/README.md

   It also accepts two optional ones: `ccEmails` and `replyToEmails`, both of Array of strings type.

 - a Lambda that sends an email to one or more specified email addresses.
 Also, depending if the `message` is in a Text or HTML format, it will send it in either of those formats.
 The `toEmails`,`ccEmails`, and `replyToEmails` parameters must be of Array type.

+- an S3 Results Bucket that receives files.

 It's a Nuts & Bolts application component for AWS Serverless Application Repository.